The Dark Phoenix Saga: Summary

 Her vast potential makes her a target for Mastermind, who is attempting to prove himself in order to join the prestigious Inner Circle of the Hellfire Club.
 Under the identity of Jason Wyngarde, he begins to seduce Jean.
 With the help of a mind-tap device created by the Club's White Queen, Emma Frost, Mastermind projects his illusions directly into Phoenix's mind.
 These illusions cause her to believe that she is reliving the memories of an ancestor, Lady Grey, who in Mastermind's illusions was the Hellfire Club's Black Queen and the lover of one of Wyngarde's ancestors.
 Phoenix eventually accepts the Black Queen as her actual identity, a decadent role that allows her to relish the extremes of human emotion and begins to break down the barriers that she had erected.

 She helps the Hellfire Club capture the X-Men, and Jean's true love Cyclops faces Mastermind in a psychic duel.
 When Mastermind kills Cyclops' psychic image, it breaks his hold over Jean's psyche and shatters the final barriers on her power.
 Experiencing this power in its totality overwhelms Jean, and she renames herself "Dark Phoenix".
 Enraged at Mastermind, she uses a telepathic illusion to make him experience godhood, driving him insane.
 To break her ties with her less powerful identity as Jean Grey, she strikes down the X-Men and departs for a distant galaxy.
 However, her power proves to be far more limited than she thought; the intergalactic trip leaves her almost completely drained.
 To recharge, she devours the energy of the nearby D'Bari star, causing a supernova which kills the entire population of the only civilized planet orbiting the star.
 A Shi'ar vessel attacks to prevent her from destroying other stars.
-Dark Phoenix easily destroys the vessel, but not before they alert the Shi'ar Empress Lilandra.
+Dark Phoenix easily destroys the vessel, but not before they alert the Shi'ar Empress Lilandra Neramani.
 A council of intergalactic associates is gathered, including the Kree and Skrull empires, and concludes that Dark Phoenix is an even more serious threat than the planet-consuming Galactus and must be destroyed.